 Each Stratix II GX transceiver channel consists of a transmitter and receiver.
 The transceivers are grouped in four and share PLL resources.
 Each transmitter has access to one of two PLLs.
 The transmitter contains the following:

-- Transmitter phase compensation first-in first-out (FIFO) buffer
+- Transmitter phase compensation FIFO buffer

 - Byte serializer (optional)

 - 8B/10B encoder (optional)

-- Serializer (parallel-to-serial converter)
+- Serializer (parallel to serial converter)

 - Transmitter differential output buffer

 The receiver contains the following: